dfcastellanos/MEPLS/doc/tutorial/step3.md

 different macroscale properties, we create an object of class @ref mepls::history::History<dim>.
-The macroscale properties refer to global, system-scale quantities such as the applied strain, the external stress, the global plastic deformation, etc. The history object must be passed to the system to inform the history about the added events.
-The history object will store the data in an output-friendly way, and we will use it at the end to write some data to a CSV file.
+The macroscale properties refer to global, system-scale quantities such as the applied strain, the external stress, the global plastic deformation, etc. The history object must be passed to the system, so it can know when events are added to it.
+The history object will store the data in an output-friendly way, and we will use it at the end to write some data to an output file.

 ```cpp
    // we create a history object to record the evolution of the sytem